 Commonly asked questions about laser tattoo removal

-A: The speed at which your tattoo will be removed depends on a few things: 1) The type of tattoo you have 2) The skill level of the person operating the tattoo removal laser.
+The speed at which your tattoo will be removed depends on a few things: 1) The type of tattoo you have 2) The skill level of the person operating the tattoo removal laser.
 A dermatologist that understands the physics of tattoo removal is not the same as a nurse or non-physician who has minimal understanding of the laser.
 3) The type of laser used.
 Our office is one of the few in the country that uses new picosecond laser technology.
 We also have two additional Q-switched lasers that give us more devices and wavelengths for laser tattoo removal than any other facility in the state.
 Many places rent lasers which are moved around from location to location, which lessens the efficacy of the device.
 We use 3 state of the art tattoo removal lasers that are not rented or shared by anyone else.
 Because we have the Enlighten III picosecond laser, we are able to obtain results far quicker than other offices performing laser tattoo removal.
 Tattoo removal can be anywhere from 6-10 treatments but it may be less depending on the factors listed above.